applikatoni/applikatoni/README.md

 MIT License.
 See [LICENSE](LICENSE).

-For easy of use, Applikatoni server ships with [goose](https://bitbucket.org/liamstask/goose).
+For ease of use, Applikatoni server ships with [goose](https://bitbucket.org/liamstask/goose).
 The license of goose is the MIT license.